tardieunicolas/tardieunicolas/README.md

 ## I'm a Front-end Developper

-- ⚡ Lead Developer in Javascript
+- ⚡ Lead Developer on Javascript
 - 🌱 I love to learn new things
 - 👨‍🎓 Currently in preparation for AWS certification
 - 🏃‍♂️ I'm also a runner